sword-web/sword-web.github.io/docs/en/key-concepts/controllers/routes.md

 ### Route Syntax

 Routes can include parameters, which are defined by enclosing the parameter name in curly braces `{}`.
-For example, in the route `/users/{id}`, `{id}` is a parameter that can be extracted from the request context.
+For example, in the route `/users/{id}`, `{id}` is a parameter that can be extracted from the request path.

 For more details on route syntax, you can [check the axum documentation](https://docs.rs/axum/latest/axum/routing/struct.Router.html#method.route).